wayetender/whip/web/source/docs/benchmarks.md

 * **Evernote**: an Evernote Thrift API client.
 	You can find more information about the Evernote API at [https://dev.evernote.com/doc/](https://dev.evernote.com/doc/).
-* **Chess**: an SOAP-based Xfcc correspondence chess program.
+* **Chess**: a SOAP-based Xfcc correspondence chess program.
 	You can find more information about the Xfcc protocol at [http://xfcc.org/](http://xfcc.org/).
 * **Twitter**: a REST-like Twitter API client.
 	You can find more information about the Twitter API at [https://dev.twitter.com/overview/api](https://dev.twitter.com/overview/api).

-To evaluate how Whip impacts the performance of services it enhances, we designed our benchmarks to analyze the time, memory, and network overhead due to Whip.
+To evaluate how Whip impacts the performance of the services it enhances, we designed our benchmarks to analyze the time, memory, and network overhead due to Whip.

-### Experimental Setup
+#### Experimental Setup

-We do
-not use the actual third-party services for our experiments but instead mock their behavior, i.e., we simulate their behavior with pre-computed responses for each request.
+We do not use the actual third-party services for our experiments but instead mock their behavior, i.e., we simulate their behavior with pre-computed responses for each request.
 This is for two reasons:

 1. mocking services removes several sources of measurement noise, like service